-Dr. Flanigan is chair of the Department of Urology at Loyola University Chicago Stritch School of Medicine.
+Robert C. Flanigan, MD, FACS, is chair of the department of urology at Loyola University Chicago Stritch School of Medicine.
 In 1994, he became the medical school's first Albert J. Speh, Jr. and Claire R. Speh Professor of Urology.
 In 2006, Dr. Flanigan also was awarded the Stritch Medal of Loyola University Chicago, the highest honor given to a Loyola faculty member or alumnus of the Stritch School of Medicine.

 In addition, he has served as president of the American Board of Urology, president of the Society of Urologic Oncology, the North Central Section of the American Urological Association, the Society of University Urologists, the Society of Pelvic Surgeons, and was founder and first president of the Society of Urologic Chairpersons and Program Directors.
 Dr. Flanigan also served as secretary of the American Urological Association from 2006 to 2011.
 Dr. Flanigan has been very involved in basic and clinical research throughout his career and has contributed more than 350 publications to the medical literature.
 Dr. Flanigan earned his medical degree from Case Western Reserve University Medical School before completing his residencies in urology and general surgery at Case Western Reserve University Affiliated Hospitals (Cleveland) in 1978.